chef/automate/components/docs-chef-io/content/automate/ha_cert_rotaion.md

 {{% automate/ha-warn %}}
 {{< /warning >}}

-Certificate rotation is the replacement of existing certificates with new ones when any certificate expires or is based on your organization's policy.
+Certificate rotation replaces existing certificates with new ones when any certificate expires or is based on your organization's policy.
 A new CA authority is substituted for the old, requiring a replacement of the root certificate for the cluster.

 The certificate rotation is also required when the key for a node, client, or CA is compromised.
 If compromised, you need to change the contents of a certificate.
 For example, to add another DNS name or the IP address of a load balancer to reach a node, you have to rotate only the node certificates.

 ## Prerequisites

-- Either existing certificates can be used or to generate new one Click [here](https://docs.chef.io/automate/ha_cert_selfsign/)
+- Either existing certificates can be used or to generate new ones, click [here](https://docs.chef.io/automate/ha_cert_selfsign/)

 ## Rotate using Cert-Rotate Command

 {{< note >}} Below `cert-rotate` commands can only be executed from `bastion host` {{< /note >}}

 ### Rotate Certificates of each service

-If you want to rotate certificates of entire cluster, then you can follow the below commands:
+If you want to rotate certificates of the entire cluster, then you can follow the below commands:

 - To rotate certificates of automate cluster: